Building Cross-Distribution Linux Applications with Flatpak

 flatpak run --command=bash --filesystem=host --devel org.gnome.Sdk/x86_64/3.24

 Now, move into the galculator source directory and use the regular incantation to build it.
-We will set our prefix directory to ~/galculator-test.
+We will set our prefix directory to ~/galculator-test

-make install
+./configure --prefix=$HOME/galculator-test make install

-Now, you can explore the files in the galculator-test directory.
+directory.
 As you can probably tell, the following files need to be exported:

-• AppStream information in share/appdata/galculator.appdata.xml
+- AppStream information in

-• Icons in share/icons
+- Icons in

-• The desktop entry in share/applications/galculator.desktop
+- The desktop entry in

 Unfortunately, they are not prefixed with the application name.
 Thus, you have to rename them with the following properties in the manifest:

-Once these files are renamed, flatpak-builder will automatically export them.
+will automatically export them.
 Once the Flatpak package is built, this will help in creating menu entries on the base system.

-In addition, the share/man and share/pixmaps directories are not necessary, so you can remove them with:
+directories are not necessary, so you can remove them with:

 Configuring the sandbox

 Since this is a GTK application, you must allow it to access X11 and Wayland, and share IPC mechanisms.
 You also must allow it to use OpenGL rendering.
 In addition, galculator needs access to dconf, and you have to add in the entries we discussed earlier.
-The switches, which would have been passed to build-finish are listed in the finish-args property in the manifest:
+The switches, which would have been passed to build-finish

 Completing the manifest